Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

-Spielman and Teng~\cite{spielman1996spectral, spielman2007spectral} also used higher-dimensional geometric intersection graphs with similar properties to bound $\lambda_2$ for a few other graph classes.
-In particular, they obtained bounds for $d$-dimensional $k$-ply neighbourhood systems, and $d$-dimensional $k$-nearest-neighbour graphs.
+Spielman and Teng~\cite{spielman1996spectral, spielman2007spectral} also considered higher-dimensional geometric graphs with similar properties to planar graphs, and bounded $\lambda_2$ for these classes.
+In particular, they obtained bounds for geometric intersection graphs of $d$-dimensional balls with ply $k$, and $d$-dimensional $k$-nearest-neighbour graphs.
+We can use similar techniques to prove \cref{prop:lambda-2-star-neighbourhood-system,cor:knn-lambda-2-star-bound}.

-We can strengthen another key result of theirs: \begin{theorem} Let $A_d$ denote the area of the $d$-sphere, and let $V_d$ denote the volume of the $d$-ball (both of these are $d$-dimensional measures). \footnote{We again use the topological convention of the $d$-sphere $S^d$ as the $d$-dimensional surface of the $(d+1)$-dimensional unit ball.} Let $G$ be a $d$-dimensional $k$-ply neighbourhood system with $n\geq d+1$ vertices and maximum degree $\Delta$.
-Then,
+Unfortunately, their proof also contains a minor error.
+Specifically, they used an inequality that does not hold for $d\geq3$ dimensions: Let $A_d$ denote the area of the unit $d$-sphere $S^d$, and let $V_d$ denote the volume of the unit $d$-ball $B^d$ (both of these are $d$-dimensional measures). \footnote{We again use the topological convention of the $d$-sphere $S^d$ as the $d$-dimensional surface of the $(d+1)$-dimensional unit ball.} Let $C$ be a sphere cap (geodesic ball) on the unit $d$-sphere $S^d$ embedded in $\RR^{d+1}$.
+Let $f$ be the centre of $C$ on $S^d$.
+Let $r$ be the maximum Euclidean distance from $f$ to a point in $C$.
+They claimed that $V_d r^d\leq\text{volume}(B)$.
+This is true for $d\leq2$.
+In fact, we implicitly make use of this fact in the previous subsection.
+However, we will now provide a counter-example for $d=3$: